-"Regulations" The FCA Handbook, the OEIC Regulations or the UCITS Directive.
+The FCA Handbook, the OEIC Regulations or the UCITS Directive.
+"Regulations"

 "Renminbi" or "RMB" The currency of the PRC.

-"Rules"

-The rules contained in the COLL Sourcebook published by the FCA as part of the FCA Handbook made under the Financial Services and Markets Act 2000, as amended from time to time, which shall, for the avoidance of doubt, not include quidance or evidential requirements contained in the said sourcebook.
+"Rules" The rules contained in the COLL Sourcebook published by the FCA as part of the guidance or evidential requirements contained in the said sourcebook.

+FCA Handbook made under the Financial Services and Markets Act 2000, as amended from time to time, which shall, for the avoidance of doubt, not include given for safe-keeping to the Depositary.